 Generally a stable blanket is not considered as safe for wearing in the pasture as a turn-out blanket or rug.
-Stable blankets often lack the leg straps and extra belly straps that prevent the blanket from shifting as your horse moves around outside.
-They are not waterproof and that could mean your horse will be wearing a soggy blanket if it rains.
+Stable blankets often lack the leg straps, and extra belly straps that prevent the blanket from shifting as your horse moves around outside.
+They are not waterproof, and that could leave your horse wearing a soggy blanket if it rains.
 This is counterproductive as it means the hair will be flattened and lose the natural loft that would keep your horse warm.
 Use your stable blankets indoors and a turn-out rug outdoors.

 If your horse has already started to hair up for winter, you can stall the process or reverse it by keeping him indoors under controlled lighting.
 A study from the Texas A&M University suggests that sixteen hours of artificial and natural light are needed to keep hair short throughout the year.
 This can mean a lot of stall time for your horse.
 That's not always the best for your horse's mind or body.
 You'll have to balance the pros and cons of long stable time and installing light timers and fixtures against your plans and goals for your horse.